New Orleans Saints vs. Washington Football Team NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Washington stats and trends

-- The Football Team have yet to cover the spread this year when underdogs by 1.5 points or more.
+- The Football Team have been underdogs by 1.5 points or more one time this year and have not covered the spread once.

-- Washington's games this season have eclipsed the over/under in 75% of its opportunities (three times in four games with a set point total).
+- Washington has eclipsed the over/under in 75% of its opportunities this season (three times over four games with a set point total).

-- When Washington scores more than 17.3 points, it is 1-2 against the spread and 2-1 overall.
+- Washington is 1-2 against the spread and 2-1 overall in games when it puts up more than 17.3 points.

-- When Washington churns out more than 349.3 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that Washington totals more than 349.3 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Football Team have turned the ball over five times, three fewer times than the Saints have forced turnovers (8).
+- The Football Team have five giveaways this season, while the Saints have eight takeaways.

 Home and road insights

-- The Saints are winless ATS (0-1) as 1.5-point favorites or more away from home.
+- The Saints are winless ATS (0-1) away from home as 1.5-point favorites or more.

 Powered by Data Skrive.